Skip to content

 Limitations of Prior Work

-Extremely small scale: Kalantari (89 pairs), SCT (144 images), Challenge123 (123 images);
+• Extremely Small Scale: Kalantari (89 pairs), SCT (144 images), Challenge123 (123 images);

 Mechanism

-Leverage Unreal Engine 5 to render high-quality synthetic HDR data, combined with domain adaptation techniques to bridge the synthetic-to-real gap.
+Leveraging Unreal Engine 5 to render high-quality synthetic HDR data, combined with domain adaptation techniques to bridge the synthetic-to-real gap.

 Method